-- (a) to prescribe rules for the coordination and operation of the main public services of common interest to the area of Jerusalem, and to plan and supervise the execution, on an area-wide basis, of matters of municipal concern, such as the development of transport, communications and public utilities; - (b) to prescribe rules in matters relating to the protection of sites and antiquities and to town-planning; - (c) to coordinate measures for the maintenance of public order, whenever necessary;
+- (a) to prescribe rules for the coordination and operation of the main public services of common interest to the area of Jerusalem, and to plan and execute, on an area-wide basis, matters of municipal concern, such as the development of transport, communications and public utilities; - (b) to prescribe rules in matters relating to the protection of sites and antiquities and to town-planning; - (c) to coordinate measures for the maintenance of public order;

-- (d) to allocate the contributions of each zone towards expenditures in the common interest; - (e) to study and recommend to the responsible authorities of the two zones economic and commercial arrangements or agreements with a view to promoting the economic development of the area of Jerusalem as a whole and facilitating trade both between the two zones and between the area and the world outside; - (f) to exercise such further functions and powers as the responsible authorities of the two zones may agree to entrust to the Council.
+- (d) to allocate the contributions of each zone towards expenditures in the common interest; - (e) to study and recommend to the responsible authorities of the two zones economic and commercial arrangements or agreements with a view to promoting the economic development of the area of Jerusalem as a whole and facilitating trade both between the two mones and between the area and the world outside; - (f) to exercise such further functions and powers as the responsible authorities of the two zones may agree to entrust to the Council.

-There shall be established an International Tribunal for Jerusalem composed of three Judges and one Deputy Judge to be elected by the General Assembly and the Security Council in accordance with the procedure for election of Judges to the International Court of Justice.
+There shall be established an International Tribunal for Jerusalm composed of three Judges and one Deputy Judge to be appointed by the International Court of Justice.
 The Deputy Judge shall replace any of the Judges in the event of absence or disability.
-Each member of the Tribunal shall be of a different nationality and shall neither be selected from among residents of the Jewish zone or the Arab zone, nor from among nationals of the State of Israel or of an Arab State.
+The members of the Tribunal shall be of different nationalities and neither be residents of the Jewish zono or the Arab zone, nor nationals of the State of Israel or of an Arab State.